Corporate Reporting, Financial Planning & Analysis

 Analytics and Reports at your finger tips with Microsoft Dynamics ERP, CRM & Cloud

-- Create dashboards and KPI reports
+- Create Sales, Finance, Manufacturing and Operations KPI reports

 - Automate workflows, approvals and report development

-- Perform complex calculations and consolidations
+- Perform complex calculations and financial consolidations

 - Empower users